Triggered-Happy/tutorials/asyncio/lesson1/part5.md

         ...
 ```

-The queue (also called the work queue) holds all the work to be done.
+The `queue` (also called the <u>work queue</u>) holds all the work to be done.
 Every element in the queue is called 'work item'.

 One or more consumers watch the queue.
-In our example, we will work with 25 consumers who are asynchronous running and looking for items on the queue.
+In our example, we will work with <u>25 consumers</u> who are asynchronous running and looking for items on the queue.
 If the work item is available in the queue, one of the consumers grabs the work item and performs the work.
-when one consumer does the work of one work item, he comes back and looks for the next item on the work.
+when one consumer finished the work, he comes back and looks for the next item on the work.

 ```
 class Cusumer: